Skip to main content

 Food

-- We provide all meals during the summer, except for a few weekends.
-On those weekends, you may have the opportunity to go off-campus to eat.
-Most weekends, leftover food is available for you to enjoy.
+• We provide all meals during the summer, with a few exceptions on some weekends.
+On those weekends, you may have the chance to go off-campus for a meal.
+Most weekends, leftover food is available for you to enjoy at camp.

 Phone

-- Yes, but you will not have access to it while on the job.
-Your phone will have a space in the Training Center at camp where you will have access to it during certain times throughout the week.
+• Yes, but you will not have access to it while on the job.
+Your phone will be kept in the Training Center where you will have access to it during specified times throughout the week.
 We do not allow campers to bring their phones and we do not allow phones in the cabins under any circumstances.
-Past counselors have expressed how much they enjoy their time with the phone not at their fingertips.
+We know this might sound strict, but many past counselors have expressed how much they enjoy their time without their phone at their fingertips.

 Work Commitment